-Late payments can cost your business more than a late fee.
-Poor relationships with suppliers, low cash on hand, and limited visibility into finances.
+Late payments can cost your business more than a late fee such as poor relationships with suppliers, low cash on hand, and limited visibility into finances.
 But these are just a few of the problems your AP department could face.
-With payment automation, your business can reap the benefits of rebate programs and early payment discounts that could result in big profits.
+With payment automation, your business can reap the benefits of rebate programs and early payment discounts.

 To learn more about the big benefits of payment automation, check out our free eBook, It’s Never Too Late to Automate.
 We’ll share how payment automation improves audits, month-end closing, and payment processes anytime, anywhere!